aicenter/openspiel_reproductions/README.md

 }
 ```

-If you derive any useful insights from the reproduction paper & code you are, of course welcome, to cite us as well 😉
+If you derive any useful insights from the reproduction paper or utility in the supplimental code you are, of course welcome, to cite: